justicecloney/gEncryptSync/README.md

 # gEncryptSync
-Watches for file changes, encrypts the file, then uploads to a google drive account
+Scans for file changes, encrypts the file, then uploads to a google drive account

+Watching every directory has been found to be impractical.
+Instead I will now scan subdirectories periodically to search for changes.

 Currently working on :
-pull some stuff out of main
+Planning

 Todo:
-    pull some stuff out of main
-    Recurse directory that is being watched
-        catch directory being created
-        add watch to directory
-            have a list of watched directories

     set/change directory watched
     upload to google
     encrypt